• Post a Project

 An example of a web page that has a wall of text

-3. I’m not suggesting your pages have no text.
-I’m suggesting that the format of that text should be chunked into identifiable passages that LLMs can leverage.
+I’m not suggesting your pages have no text.
+I’m suggesting that the text be chunked into identifiable passages that LLMs can leverage.

 If your website buries its most important value under visual clutter, it may not be processed by any agentic system.
 In my experience, these agentic platforms prioritize information (passages) over visuals.
 According to ChatGPT 4o, agents focus on clarity, authority, structure, and freshness.
 Structure also includes structured data markup.